MinaProtocol/mina/rfcs/0010-txpool-dos-mitigation.md

     transactions already in the pool.
 (If it conflicts with one in the pool, see below.)

+#### New punishment scheme

+There are scenarios where an honest node may send us transactions we don't want, e.g. insufficient fee transactions if their pool is less full than ours or out-of-date transactions if they're behind us.
+These consume resources but are useless to us, and attackers may send lots of them.
+So we need a way to punish nodes for sending them, while not banning innocent nodes.
+We may also be subject to Sybil attacks - an attacker may create lots of nodes that never do anything bannable but also don't properly gossip or otherwise contribute.
+They can degrade service if the Sybil nodes crowd out real ones.
+So we want a way to reward nodes for good conduct, and to punish them for bad but potentially honest conduct.

+So we modify `banlist.ml` and friends.
+Rather than a node being either `Normal`, `Punished`, or `Suspicious`, every node has a continuous, real valued "trust" score.
+Nodes that give us useful data gain trust, nodes that give us useless data lose trust, and nodes that give us invalid data lose a lot of trust.
+Trust exponentially decays towards zero over time, with the decay rate set such that half of it decays in 24 hours.
+This works out to decay factor of ~0.999991977495368389 as applied every second.
+We'll update trust scores lazily: for each node we store the score the last time it was updated, and the time it was updated.
+The new score = `decay_factor**(seconds since last update) * old score`.
+We'll need to adapt the existing code that bans/punishes peers.

+If a node's trust goes below -100, we'll ban it for 24 hours.
+In the future it may be worth it to prioritize nodes based on trust rather than using a sharp threshold.
+This would mitigate Sybil attacks: if we bias peer selection towards more trusted nodes, then an attacker would have to contribute in order to get connections, and can't crowd out honest nodes.
+The best way to do that is to modify the Kademlia system.
+The way it works now is that nodes are prioritized in buckets based on how old they are - on the basis that nodes that have been up for longer are likelier to continue to be up than newer ones, and that having to run nodes for a long time makes Sybil attacks expensive.
+We'd replace age with trust score.
+But this is a pretty substantial modification (and maybe we're replacing kad anyway?), so for now we'll just use the discrete banned/not banned state.

-If we get any transactions where the signature is invalid, we blacklist the sending node immediately.
+If we get any transactions where the signature is invalid, we reduce the peer's trust by 100, effectively banning it for 24 hours.
 No honest node sends transactions like that.
-If we get transactions that fail for other reasons - the ones that depend on the current chain state - then we increment the node's bad tx count.
-We track the bad/good tx ratio, and blacklist the node if it exceeds `bad_tx_blacklist_ratio`.
+If we get transactions that fail for other reasons - the ones that depend on the current chain state - then we reduce the peer's trust by `tx_trust_increment`.
+If we accept the transaction we increase trust by the same amount.
 Honest nodes that are out of date might innocently send us transactions that are not valid, but they won't send us a lot of them.
 If a node detects it is substantially behind the network, it should disable gossip until it catches up.
-We give new peers `good_faith_tx_credits` good transaction credits when we first connect to them.
-That way we won't erroneously blacklist honest peers early on.

 #### Replacing transactions

 A useful feature of existing cryptocurrencies is the ability to replace a pending transaction with a different one by broadcasting a new one with the same nonce.
-Users can e.g. cancel payments by replacing them with a no-op transaction (send themselves $0) or resend them with a higher fee if they're processing too slow.

 We want to have this feature, but it allows an attacker to make proposers process transactions which won't eventually get mined (the ones that are